Drug offender sentencing alternative.

 (g) The offender has not received a drug offender sentencing alternative more than once in the prior ten years before the current offense.

-(5)(a) If the court is considering imposing a sentence under the residential chemical dependency treatment-based alternative, the court may order an examination of the offender by the department.
+(5)(a) If the court is considering imposing a sentence under the residential chemical dependency treatment-based alternative in this subsection, then the court may order and examination of the offender by the department.
 The examination shall, at a minimum, address the following issues: